ObinnaIheanachor/Lagos-Wines-Project/README.md

 [![Demo Lagos Wines App](https://github.com/ObinnaIheanachor/Lagos-Wines-Project/blob/master/video-demo/Main%20Wine%20Video.gif)](https://youtu.be/nXM0SkO97DI)

 This repository contains files used in creating a Power BI report which will be developed into a web app that helps wine consumers in Lagos, Nigeria purchase wines at the best prices.

-The data was gotten using web scraping and the extacted data was then preprocessed and analyzed in Power BI.
+The data was gotten using web scraping and the extracted data was then preprocessed and analyzed in Power BI.

 The winestores analyzed include [Konga](https://www.konga.com/category/wines-2004?page=1), [Drinks In Lagos](https://www.drinksinlagos.com/), [DrinksNG](https://www.drinks.ng/shop/wine/), [Jumia](https://www.jumia.com.ng/wines/), [Cellar Central](https://www.cellarcentral.ng/index.php?_route_=wines&page=1), and [WineHouse Nigeria](https://winehousenigeria.com/product-category/wine/).